xuzewei/jupyter/README.md

 # jupyter
-A lot of snipper code for python.
+A lot of snippets code with Jupyter for python3.